Nabil2710/Nabil2710/README.md

 ---

-## 🛠 Projects
+## 📄 Independent Research

-- **EXOCORTEX**
+- **EXOCORTEX** *(in conceptual and research phase)*
-  A low-cost, emotion-aware robotic arm controlled by EEG signals.
+  A long-term initiative exploring EEG-based robotic control, affective computing, and neuroadaptive interfaces.
-  Focus: neural signal simulation, real-time emotion mapping, robotic actuation modeling.
+  Focused on publishing original research papers that lay the groundwork for a future startup in emotion-adaptive, brain-controlled assistive robotics.

 ---